 Q: I’m thinking about adding a pool.
 Will I get the investment back when I go to sell my house?

 A pool seems like a dream to have right in your backyard until you realize you just added a huge monthly expense and additional maintenance headaches.
 Don’t get me wrong, in warm climates a pool does give you a boost in value, but it’s rarely enough of a boost for you to recoup the expense.

 Pools can cost anywhere from $30,000 to $100K depending on how fancy you want to go with it.

-Pools fits into the category some homeowners fall into: “over-improvers”.
+Pools fit into the category some homeowners fall into: “over-improvers”.

-Don’t over improve.
-This may not de-value per se but it won’t likely add value to the point of the expense–so you’ll end of losing money in the long run..
+Don’t over-improve.
+This may not de-value per se but it won’t likely add value to the point of the expense–so you’ll end up losing money in the long run.